judaro13/jruby_mahout/README.md

 puts recommender.evaluate(0.7, 0.3)
 ```

-If you want to use redis to cache the result, you can change the params as following:
+If you want to use redis to cache the result, you can change the params as following, by default the cache has no expiration:
 ```ruby
 params = {:similarity => "PearsonCorrelationSimilarity", :recommender => "GenericUserBasedRecommender", :neighborhood_size => 5, :redis => {:url => 'redis://localhost:6379'}}
 recommender = JrubyMahout::Recommender.new(params)